rails/rails/guides/source/form_helpers.md

 Building Complex Forms
 ----------------------

 As your application grows, you may need to create more complex forms, beyond editing a single object.
 For example, when creating a `Person` you can allow the user to create multiple `Address` records (home, work, etc.) within the same form.
-When later editing that person the user should be able to add, remove, or update addresses as well.
+When editing a `Person` record later, the user should be able to add, remove, or update addresses as well.

 ### Configuring the Model for Nested Attributes